Research Rules to Live By

 - Many electronic indexes only go back only 10 or 20 years.
-For in-depth research, you will often need to go back further.
+For in-depth research, you'll often need to go back further.

 - Check to see what the print equivalent of (or precursor to) an electronic index is.
 Does it go back farther than the electronic index?
 If so, consider using it.

 - To see if an electronic index/database has a print equivalent, go to the All Databases page under "Search & Find > Articles & Databases" and click on the icon to the left of the database name.
-If there is a print equivalent, it should be listed here.
+If there's a print equivalent, it should be listed here.

 - However, there are still many significant indexes that are not available online.
-To locate them, first check the library's Subject Guide for your area.
-Then try searching the catalog .
+To locate them, first check the library's subject guides for your area.
+Then try searching the catalog:

 - Enter "bibliography or index" in a search box and select "Subject" from the adjacent drop-down menu.

-- Lastly, enter a keyword for your subject area in another box and click "Search."
+- Last, enter a keyword for your subject area in another box and select "Search."

 - If you get too many results, you can try searching the keyword as a "Subject" or limiting to a particular language (choose from the drop-down menu under "Limit to").

 - Remember that our library may not own everything you identify using indexes.
-Through Interlibrary Loan [ILL], however, you should be able to get almost anything you need, and get it quickly.
+Through interlibrary loan, however, you should be able to get almost anything you need, and get it quickly.
 Use it!